microsoft/sqllinuxlabs/README.md

 2. **auto_tune**

     In this lab you will learn how to observe the Automatic Tuning Feature of SQL Server using SQL Operations Studio.
-You will learn basics of how to use SQL Operations Studio while understaning how Automatic Tuning can help customers resolve query plan regression problems.
+You will learn basics of how to use SQL Operations Studio while understanding how Automatic Tuning can help customers resolve query plan regression problems.

-3. **containers**
+3. **containers and appcompat**

-4. **appcompat**
+    In this lab you will learn the basics of SQL Server with docker containers.
+Then you will apply these skills to deploy an ASP.Net application using containers.
+This application uses SQL Server engine features that apply across both SQL Server on Windows and Linux.

 # Contributing